 Of course, the Prado has a jaw-dropping collection of artworks by famed Italian painters as part of its artistic artillery!
 Titian is especially well represented at the Prado thanks to his close relationship with Charles V and Philip II.
 The Venetian Renaissance painter was responsible for several portraits of both Charles and his son and his style of official portraiture was adopted by many painters after him.

 There are more than 40 artworks by Titian on display at the Prado, a number of which are royal portraits.
-Keep a look out for his portraits of Charles V, Empress Isabella of Portugal and Phillip II.
+A favourite is his portrait of Charles V at Múhlberg.

 The Prado Museum also features artworks by a number of well-known 17th-century, Italian painters including Caravaggio, Luca Giordano, Carracci, and Guercino.
 We can thank Philip IV for this part of the museum’s collection.
 The Spanish monarch commissioned a number of works for his royal residence, the Buen Retiro, during his reign in 1621-1640.
 Don’t miss these masterpieces: Caravaggio’s David with the Head of Goliath and Carracci’s The Assumption of the Virgin.